brandongregory/dndhelp/src/5e-character-creation/party-roles.md

 ### <a name="BattleRoles-Tank"></a>Tank

-Take the hits so teammates don't have to.
+<dfn>Tanks</dfn> take the hits so teammates don't have to.
 Usually involves a high Constitution score, and good tanks have methods of increasing their threat.

 Beware the Tank Fallacy.
 You can build a highly defensive character that can withstand any damage, but there's nothing to stop an enemy from running right past you and attacking the wizard behind you.
 If a smart opponent sees someone in heavy armor and a wizard in robes behind them, they will almost certainly try for the wizard.